5fish/SVT-AV1/README.md

 ¶ For high quality and high fidelity encodes, a good starting point might be `--lineart-psy-bias 5 --texture-psy-bias 4`.
 ¶ If your source has weak lineart, you might want to use `--lineart-psy-bias [6-7]`.
 ¶ If your source has heavy texture or heavy noise, you might want to use `--texture-psy-bias [5-7]`.
-¶ On the other hand, if your source doesn't really have much texture at all, you might want to reduce `--texture-psy-bias` to `3` or lower to save on filesize without sacrificing quality.
+¶ On the other hand, if your source doesn't really have much texture at all, you might want to reduce `--texture-psy-bias` to `3` or lower to save on filesize without losing any visual quality.
 ¶ Similarly, if everything in your source is essentially texture, you might want to reduce `--lineart-psy-bias` to `3` to allow the encoder to go all in on texture retention.

 ¶ For mini encodes, a good starting point might be `--lineart-psy-bias [2 ~ 3] --texture-psy-bias [2 ~ 3]`.
-¶ You can set them higher following the same ideas as high quality and high fidelity encodes, but keep in mind that, in mini encodes, with some noisy sources, setting `--texture-psy-bias` too high could result in blocking, and setting `--lineart-psy-bias` too high may be slightly wasteful for efficiency.
+¶ You can set them higher following the same ideas as high quality and high fidelity encodes, but pay attention that, in mini encodes, with some noisy sources, setting `--texture-psy-bias` too high could induce blocking.

 ¶ You should make test encodes, see how each value performs, and then decide on the values to use for your source.